psygo/vs_code/extensions_list.md

 # List of Nice VS Code Extensions to Install

+The list below is in no particular order actually, as the extensions relative importance depends a lot on what you do and not on their absolute value.
+Try them and see if you like the experience.

 - [Intellicode](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode)
   - This extension uses the power of AI to learn how people code on Github and then give you back suggestions of how to fill yours.
 - [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner)